Benzoyl Peroxide vs Salicylic Acid: The Ultimate Face-Off of 2025 for Clearer, Healthier Skin

 Overview and Origin

-Salicylic acid is a beta hydroxy acid (BHA) that’s derived from willow bark.
-It’s oil-soluble, which means it can dive deep into your pores and clean out all the gunk that causes breakouts.
+Salicylic acid is a beta hydroxy acid (BHA) that comes from willow bark.
+It’s oil-soluble which means it can penetrate deep into your pores and clean out as much of the crap that leads to breakouts as it can.

 How It Works on the Skin

-Think of salicylic acid as a gentle pore cleaner.
-It exfoliates the skin by loosening dead skin cells and dissolving the oil and debris that clog your pores.
+Salicylic acid as a kind of gentle pore cleanser.
+It cleans off your skin by removing the dead skin tissues and breaking down the oils and the dirt that congest your pores.

 • Blackheads